 Ans: One is required to express the truth differently to different people.
 The reason is simple.
 We cannot speak the truth by saying what we think is the truth.
-The hearer must also understand us so that he is able to catch our intended meaning to take an example from the text, to some people socialism means taking money from those who have it and giving it to those who have not means.
-To other people socialism means State control of industry and commerce.
-We cannot tell a man about socialism until he understands what socialism is.
-If we say that we believe in socialism, and he understands that we mean we believe in robbery, he would not like us.
+The hearer must also understand us so that he is able to catch our intended meaning.
+To take an example from the text, to some people Socialism means taking money from those who have it and giving it to those who have no means.
+To other people Socialism means State control of industry and commerce.
+We cannot tell a man about Socialism until he understands what Socialism is.
+If we say that we believe in Socialism, and he understands that we mean we believe in robbery, he would not like us.